-Mix up these one-bowl, moist & easy Pumpkin Oat Flour Muffins in 5 minutes using basic pantry ingredients and some oat flour (the perfect gluten free flour for this recipe!)
+Make these one-bowl, moist & easy Pumpkin Oat Flour Muffins in 5 minutes using basic pantry ingredients and oat flour (the perfect gluten free flour for this recipe!)
 This muffin recipe is healthy-ish, perfectly sweet & makes the best breakfast muffin for any fall or winter day!

 This 1-bowl muffin recipe couldn't be easier since everything is simply whisked together within 5 minutes!
 The entire recipes doesn't take longer than 30 minutes and makes super moist and fluffy breakfast pumpkin muffins that are the perfect gluten free treat.